madrisan/keepalived-vault-ha/README.md

 `VAULT_ADDR` and when set do ask the Vault REST API if the (local) Vault node is the active one.
 In that case will return `0`.
-The script will return `1` otherwise (`VAULT_ADDR` unset, vault service not running or running but not unsealed, node in standby mode, a generic error).
+The script will return `1` otherwise (`VAULT_ADDR` unset, vault service not running or running but not unsealed, node in standby mode, a network error).

 The script requires the Python library `requests` (provided by the package `python3-requests` in Debian and Fedora).